How well do you know your guitars?

 Gibson/Epiphone

+Some guitars are born to be recognised anywhere.
 Gibson is a name that even noobies will have heard of.
-The company is responsible for various iconic shapes such as the Les Paul, the Explorer, the Flying V and the SG.
-Every guitar that Gibson releases is a rock icon.
+The Gibson Les Paul is an icon.
+Queen used one (though Les Paul himself didn’t like Queen much), as did Slash (Guns ’n Roses).
+The company is responsible for other iconic shapes, such as the Explorer, the Flying V and the SG.
+Every guitar that Gibson ever releases becomes a rock icon.

 Jeff Beck bought his first Les Paul (a 1959 model) for £150 while still a member of The Yardbirds (1963–68), which was an astronomically high price at that time.
-See the list of Gibson players at Wikipedia.

 Godin